 Positive You is fun and creative training to give people with a learning disability good confidence and self esteem to help them to get the best possible life.
-The training is designed and delivered by self-advocate Leah Jones, along with support staff Jade French.
+The training is designed and delivered by self-advocate Leah Jones.

 Positive You works with people using arts and crafts, supporting them to express themselves in their own special ways, transforming attitudes and promoting positivity around learning disability along the way.
 We offer a full four week training programme, as well as one day workshops and special events and campaigns.